marriott-library/MaRMAT-Beta/README.md

 ## 3. The GUI for PC Users
 To facilitate wider use, our [Reparative Metadata Audit GUI](https://github.com/kayleealexander/RMA-Tool/blob/main/Code/RMA-GUI-2.5.py) allows users to easily load a lexicon and a metadata file, select a key column (i.e., Identifier) to use in reconciling matches, and choose the columns and categories they'd like to perform matching on.

-*Note: The GUI is not compatible with MacOS*
+*Note: The GUI is not compatible with MacOS.
+Additional information on the RMA GUI is available [here](https://github.com/kayleealexander/RMA-Tool/blob/main/GUI-Documentation.md).

 ### 3.1 Usage
 1. Loading Files: